 But even so, the Kingdom of Lothric under King Oceiros continued to maintain good relations with its legendary neighbor in spite of Sulyvahn’s coup.
 Its currency can be found circulating within Irithyll, evidence of continued trade.
 Greirat’s Boreal Valley expedition comes back with items related to Lothric knights and scholars, evidence of diplomatic visits.
 And finally, Lothric warriors can be seen meditating toward Archdragon Peak from a terrace at Irithyll Dungeon, evidence of trust — enough for Sulyvahn to permit them regular passage past his most horrifying secrets.
 These continued friendly interactions between neighboring countries are unsurprising.

-Sulyvahn had Gwyndolin imprisoned under his “care” and strictly regulated contact with the deity.
-Even if the entire world recognized the narrative coming from Irithyll for what it was, the Allfather’s life was still in Sulyvahn’s hands.
-That silent threat insulated the Pontiff from foreign intervention.
-What good would deposing the pretender do then if the chief god lost his life?
-But their inaction highlights another revelation: Sulyvahn’s takeover didn’t change much in the grand scheme of things.
+Even if the entire world recognized the narrative coming from Irithyll for what it was, Gwyndolin was still Sulyvahn’s hostage.
+What good would deposing the pretender do if the chief god lost his life in the process?
+This insulated the Pontiff from foreign intervention.
+But the other nations’ inaction highlights another revelation: Sulyvahn’s takeover didn’t change much in the grand scheme of things.
 Sure, his church was a corrupt administration, but it still ostensibly upheld the tenants of the Way of White.
-It was in Sulyvahn’s best interest to perpetuate the existing system so that he could remain in power.
-Crucial to this system is the continued survival of the First Flame.
-It was in everyone’s shared interest to preserve the Age of Fire, so they all just needed to play along, truth be damned.
+To remain in power, it was in Sulyvahn’s best interest to perpetuate the existing system — crucial to it being the continued survival of the First Flame.
+It was thus in everyone’s shared interest to preserve the Age of Fire.
+They all just needed to play along, truth be damned.
 And that was checkmate.
 A human had orchestrated the greatest coup in history, for the first time ever outwitting the very gods.

 War for Peace